great-expectations/great_expectations/docs/integrations/integration_datahub.md

 This integration does not support

-- v2 Datasources such as SqlAlchemyDataset
+- v2 Datasources such as `SqlAlchemyDataset`
-- v3 Datasources using execution engine other than SqlAlchemyExecutionEngine (Spark, Pandas)
+- v3 Datasources using an Execution Engine other than `SqlAlchemyExecutionEngine` (Spark, Pandas)
-- Cross-dataset expectations (those involving > 1 table)
+- Cross-dataset Expectations (those involving > 1 table)

 ### When things don't work